Twohorn sculpin: Distribution

 In Canada, this fish occurs as far north as the northern tip of Ellesmere Island.
 Elsewhere, it is distributed along Norwegian coasts up to Spitzbergen and the Barents Sea (as far north as 82 degrees), and west to Iceland and Greenland.
 It is typically found at depths between 40 and 180 metres on sand, mud or rocky substrates.

+Size

+This species reaches a length of 15.7 cm.

 Reproduction

 Spawning apparently occurs from August to October.
 Females produce from 100 to 400 eggs, in function of their body size.